Vehicle: Bridging the Embedding Gap in the Verification of Neuro-Symbolic Programs: The Tool

+The compilation process procedes in two steps.
+Firstly, the specification must be split into two parts: the constraints on the quantified variables and the constraints on the network's behaviour.
+Critically, the latter needs to be translated into a real-valued formula using the differentiable logic.
+To do this, we again use the type-checker and instance resolution in a similar fashion to that described in Sections~\ref{sec:verifier-backend}~\&~\ref{sec:itp-backend}.
+Next, the same standard normalisation-by-evaluation algorithm as used by the verification algorithm is interleaved with a procedure for splitting the differentiable and the non-differentiable constraints.
+The former are translated to numeric operations according to the differentiable logic being used.
+The latter represents the domain of the quantified variables (i.e. the set of values they are allowed to assume) and therefore are attached to the quantifier node in the AST to allow for efficient sampling as described in~\cite{SKDSS23}.

-Note that although logical loss training is a very general technique and has shown to be effective in practice~\cite{abs-2311-09809}, it does not provide formal guarantees that the network will satisfy the specification after training.
+Figure~\ref{fig:python-training} shows the Python code required to be written by the user to train the network using the specification from Section~\ref{sec:example}, while Figure~\ref{fig:loss-function} shows the code that is generated behind the scenes to implement the loss function.
+Note that although training via differentiable logic is a very general technique and has shown to be effective in practice~\cite{flinkow2025generalisedframeworkpropertydrivenmachine,flinkowComparingDifferentiableLogics2025}, it does not guarantee that the network will satisfy the specification after training.
+How to do so is still an open problem.